dkittle/learning_akka_book/README.md

 ## Chapter 3 Mob Coding

-Let's take what we learned in Chapter 3 and apply it to finish an implementation of grabbing and storing content.
+Hello bookworms, next week we become code-monkeys!
+Let's take what we learned in Chapter 3 and apply it to create an system that grabs and stores content.
 You are encouraged to play with `ask` and `tell` to design a solution that makes your coding-self happy.

+If you can, bring a laptop with the current *Learning Akka* code checked out and built for the first time.
+If you don't have a laptop suitable for devleopment, you'll likely end up on a team where you can drive on someone elses for a while.

 ### Structure
 We’ll split up into groups of 2-3 people and work on a problem together.
 One person will “drive” at any given time,